kaistmm/AVCD/README.md

 ```

 ### 6. Evaluation
-The inference step generates a JSON file that includes the question, the model’s answer, and the prediction.
+The inference step generates a JSON file that includes the question, the answer, and the prediction.
 During evaluation, these JSON files can be used to directly measure accuracy or compute scores using GPT-based evaluation.

 **Accuracy (AVH1–3)**